 - Create a blog about your concept as the main character.
 Tweet like them, post like them, create a world and entice with your storyline.

 - Create a podcast of your script.
 Convert your script into something that can be voice acted, like an old radio show, but now they call it podcasting.
 I’ve mentioned this before, so Google Fiction Podcasts.

 - Make a short film.
 Whatever your skill level and whatever you have available for creating your own production, write something amazing to make the most of those tools.
 It only has to be 3 minutes long.
 And there are several online ways to get your short film out there, plus short film contests offer good exposure and networking opportunities at the event.
 And unlike screenwriting contests, people have to WATCH what you submit to judge it.

 Creating a project to sell your script takes more work, but offers more reward.
-The key for success is finding a project you can pull-off in a professional manner, with the least amount of cost.
+The key to success is finding a project you can pull off in a professional manner, with the least amount of cost.
 Easy, huh?

 No one said screenwriting is easy.
 Getting a script noticed is even harder, but if you are all-in, the above options are worthwhile to consider.